SEX COACH CAITLIN V

 Right.
 Yeah.

-So you set your own boundaries to say, hey, I, you know, I'd like to move towards having anus.
+So set your own boundaries to say, hey, you know, I'd like to move towards having a lot of fun.
 But isn't that like

 Because she, if you've had experiences like I've had, you think that anyone that's going there has an end result in mind and they're trying to push to get to that place.